 While both species belong to the family of salmonids and can be found in saltwater, steelheads are rainbow trout and hence not a salmon species.
 The salmon is most commonly the larger of the two species.
 Steelhead fillets are somewhat cheaper and have a milder flavor to them.

 There are many other differences between these two salmonids, ranging from size, appearance, taste, and price.
 So, if you want to find out more about them, keep reading this article.

 PRO TIP: Amazingly, North America is home to more than 70 species and subspecies of trout and salmon.
-If you want to read up on them, you should check out this extremely detailed and well illustrated guide on Amazon.
+If you want to read up on them, you can check out this extremely detailed and well-illustrated guide on Amazon.

 What Is the Difference Between Steelhead and Salmon?

 More specifically, steelheads are the sea-run version of the rainbow trout (Oncorhynchus mykiss).